Fair game (Scientology): Policy

 In 1965, Hubbard formulated the "Fair Game Law", which states how to deal with people who interfere with Scientology's activities.
 These suppressive persons could be considered "fair game" for retaliation:

-By FAIR GAME is meant, may not be further protected by the codes and disciplines or the rights of a Scientologist.

 In other words, a person who attacked the Church would not be protected by the Church or granted the rights of Scientologists in good standing.

-In December of that year, Hubbard reissued the policy with additional clarifications to define the scope of Fair Game.
+In December of that year, Hubbard reissued the policy with additional clarifications to define the scope of fair game.
 He made it clear that the policy applied to non-Scientologists as well, declaring:

-The homes, property, places and abodes of persons who have been active in attempting to: suppress Scientology or Scientologists are all beyond any protection of Scientology Ethics, unless absolved by later Ethics or an amnesty ...
-[T]his Policy Letter extends to suppressive non-Scientology wives and husbands and parents, or other family members or hostile groups or even close friends.

-In his Introduction to Scientology Ethics, published in 1968, Hubbard wrote that no Scientologist could be punished "for any action taken against a Suppressive Person or Group during the period that person or group is 'fair game'."
+In his Introduction to Scientology Ethics, published in 1968, Hubbard wrote that no Scientologist could be punished "for any action taken against a suppressive person or Group during the period that person or group is 'fair game'."

 He made it clear elsewhere in his writings that the policy would be applied to external organizations, including governments, that interfered with Scientology's activities.
 He told Scientologists:

-If the Internal Revenue Service (in refusing the FCDC [Founding Church of Scientology, Washington DC] non-profit status) continues to act up or if the FDA does sue we can of course Comm Ev [Committee of Evidence] them and if found guilty, label and publish them as a Suppressive Group and fair game ...
-[N]one is fair game until he or she declares against us.

 In a 1967 policy titled Penalties for Lower Conditions, Hubbard wrote that opponents who are "fair game" may be "deprived of property or injured by any means by any Scientologist without any discipline of the Scientologist.
 May be tricked, sued or lied to or destroyed."